-3.2.1 Criteria for Initiation: A precautionary restriction or suspension may be imposed when the medical staff feels that it needs to immediate action be taken to protect the life or well-being of patient(s); or to reduce a substantial and imminent likelihood of significant impairment of the life, health, and safety of any person or when medical staff leaders and/or the hospital administratordetermines that there is a need to carefully consider any event, concern, or issue that, if confirmed, has the potential to affect patient or employee safety or the effective operation of the institution.
-Under such circumstances either the hospital administrator or designee or the president of the medical staff or designee may restrict or suspend the medical staff membership or clinical privileges of such practitioner as a precaution.
+a.
+Criteria for Initiation: A precautionary restriction or suspension may be imposed when the medical staff feels that it needs to immediate action be taken to protect the life or well-being of patient(s); or to reduce a substantial and imminent likelihood of significant impairment of the life, health, and safety of any person or when medical staff leaders and/or the hospital administratordetermines that there is a need to carefully consider any event, concern, or issue that, if confirmed, has the potential to affect patient or employee safety or the effective operation of the institution.
+Under such circumstances the president of the medical staff, the hospital administrator and the medical director, or their designees, acting together may restrict or suspend the medical staff membership or clinical privileges of such practitioner as a precaution.
 A suspension of all or any portion of a practitioner's clinical privileges at another hospital may be grounds for a precautionary suspension of all or any of the practitioner's clinical privileges at this hospital.